 • Carrots are wonderful roasted and no need to scrape them.
 Just scrub them really well and this rustic look, when roasted or shaved into a salad, gives an extra boost and saves you time.

 • Making Mac n’ Cheese and your cheese is moldy?
 Should you use it?
 The safest thing is to throw it out but if you do decide you must, cut at least an inch away on all sides of the cheese.
-And for the creamiest mac n’ cheese, add a bit of the cream cheese for a silky smooth sauce.
+And for the creamiest Mac n’ Cheese, add a bit of softened cream cheese for a silky smooth sauce.

 • Salads are now simple and easy but do you need to rewash those prewashed greens?
 Experts say no as long as the package states that the greens are clearly labeled “washed.”
 Go for the greens.

-Hopefully, a few of these tricks will tempt you into the kitchen to whip up a holiday treat and maybe even inspire you to decorate the kitchen for it is the most used space in our homes.
-Holiday cheer can follow you everywhere as when there is cooking, there is always the cleaning up, so why not make it festive?
+Hopefully, a few of these tricks will tempt you into the kitchen to whip up a holiday treat and maybe even inspire you to decorate the kitchen since it is the most used space in our homes.
+Holiday cheer can follow you everywhere, but when there is cooking, there is always the cleaning up, so why not make it festive?
 Make your kitchen full of holiday fun.